givingjar/blog.givingjar.org/_posts/2016-01-20-charity-spotlight-cuts-and-convos.md

 ## Big Wins

-Cuts and Convos has won the [Soup Grant Lansing][8] micro-grant twice and they recently introduced a free van service to help get interested persons to church, but for Jonathan the big wins are the personal stories.
+Cuts and Convos has won the [SoupGrant Lansing][8] micro-grant twice and they recently introduced a free van service to help get interested persons to church, but for Jonathan the big wins are the personal stories.

 One such story was about a man who was in prison for 21 years and had just been released three days prior.
 His hair had not been cut in seven years and he was eager for a fresh start.
 Jonathan wasn't just cutting a man's hair that day, he was cutting his past away and helping him move forward with a new life.